-Gateway to Success The opening pasuk in this week's parashah instructs us to appoint judges and law enforcement agents at all of our gates.
+Gateway to Success The opening pasuk in this week's parashah us to instructs appoint judges and law enforcement agents at all of our gates.
 Literally, this refers to the gates of each city.
 Allegorically, a gate is a place of entrance or exit.
 It is the place one passes through as he sets out on an expedition or mission.
 As mentioned, the way a person starts has a great effect on the outcome.
 So the verse is encouraging us to be sure to start out in the finest manner possible.
 A judge thinks things through and renders decisions.
 The law enforcement agent sees to it that the judge's decisions are carried out.
 So too, each of us has "judges", as in mental capacities to decide which actions are worth doing etc. We also have "policemen", i.e. the capabilities to carry out the decisions of the mind.
+Certainly, Rosh Hashanah is a starting point, the first day of the New Year.
+But there are other